sumberg/kex_japan_2018/report/report.md

 ### Social benefits, ethics and sustainability

-If it is possible to wrap entire embedded legacy systems with relatively easy means, it could provide an alternative for businesses that are dependent on legacy embedded components to upgrade their systems without having to invest in, what most likely would be, expensive migrations, and with minimized risk - as wrapping would keep the legacy components intact.
+If it is possible to wrap entire embedded legacy systems with relatively easy means, it could provide an alternative for businesses that are dependent on legacy embedded components to upgrade their systems without having to invest in, what most likely would be, expensive modernizations, and with minimized risk - as wrapping would keep the legacy components intact.
 We also hope that our work can contribute to other research that aims towards a more sustainable solution than discarding still functioning computer systems, which is becoming an increasing threat to our environment.[@SVTC_PoisonPCs_ToxicTVs]

 We acknowledge that our research could contribute to the continued use of legacy hardware.
-While the process of discarding obsolete hardware etc. for new parts can have a negative impact on the environment, it is also important to note that upgrading hardware could prove to be a better solution, as much research and development is aimed towards lower power consumption and with a more up-to-date view on sustainable engineering.
+While the process of discarding obsolete hardware etc. for new parts can have a negative impact on the environment, it is also important to note that upgrading hardware could prove to be a better solution, as much research and development into computer hardware is aimed towards lower power consumption and with a more up-to-date view on sustainable engineering.

 ## Methodology